Popular Apo Island liveaboards Explore all liveaboards

 What You Can See

 In terms of marine life, an Apo Island liveaboard will deliver high-quality sightings along with fantastic walls and ridges.
 These sites are often exposed to strong currents, so they're best suited for experienced divers.
 At Cogon Point, schools of batfish and bannerfish are common.
-At Mamsa Point, as the name implies (Mamsa is the local name for trevallies), divers can see huge schools of jacks, and sometimes even the tuna that prey on them!
+At Mamsa Point, as the name implies (Mamsa is the local name for trevallies), divers can see huge schools of jacks and sometimes even the tuna that prey on them!
 The currents at Mamsa can actually be so strong at points that diving is prohibited.
 Rock Point East is an underwater ridge on the southeast of Apo Island blessed with beautiful coral topography; the open-sea currents rinsing this site nourish bountiful reef and pelagic fish activity.
-Apo Island's Coconut Point is sometimes referred to as the Washing Machine for its strong currents, but divers who brave the flow are rewarded with schools of jacks and reef fish.
+Apo Island's Coconut Point is sometimes called the Washing Machine for its strong currents, but divers who brave the flow are rewarded with schools of jacks and reef fish.
 There is luckily a small sandy shelter between two ridges where divers can hide from the current and watch the show.

 Getting To Apo Island

 Liveaboards to Apo Island usually visit for at least one day on itineraries of 6, 7, or 10 nights, with budgets ranging from around 280 to 450 euros per night.
-These liveaboards are the best way to visit Apo and other premier Visayan dive locations in Cebu, Bohol, and Siquijor; by avoiding the hassle of land and ferry travel, you maximize your dive time and save your energy for your underwater adventures.
+These liveaboards are the best way to visit Apo and other premier Visayan dive locations in Cebu, Bohol, and Siquijor; by avoiding the hassle of land and ferry travel, you maximize your dive time and save energy for your underwater adventures.

 Apo Island is a year-round diving destination.
 Winds correspond to the northeast monsoon or the southwest monsoon, and they can certainly whip up the waves; however, dive operators know which sites to visit during which season and can always find the appropriately sheltered area.
-The weather is hottest and the seas are generally calmest in May and June.
-The water temperature averages 26 to 30 C.
+The weather is hottest, and the seas are generally calmest in May and June.
+The water temperature averages 26 to 30ºC.

 Apo Island Diving Reviews